ReadAlongs/Studio-Web/readme.md

 * put images in "asests/" and provide relative link
 * provide a full path
-* put it in a custom relative folder and make sure to add `use-asset-folder="false"` attribute to the read-long component
+* put it in a custom relative folder and make sure to add `use-assets-folder="false"` attribute to the read-long component

 ## Test with your site